Infants may develop intestinal obstruction.

 Using x-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more , a radiologist can see the location of and determine other details about a fistula.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more , a radiologist can see the location of and determine other details about a fistula.
 Doctors may also do an ultrasound to determine the type of malformation and to look for other defects.

 Treatment of Anorectal Malformations

 Anal atresia usually requires immediate surgery to create a passage for stool and to close the fistula.
-However, sometimes infants first have a surgical procedure called temporary colostomy (see figure Understanding Colostomy Understanding Colostomy Diverticulitis is inflammation of one or more balloon-like sacs (diverticula).
-Infection may or may not develop.
-Diverticulitis usually affects the large intestine (colon).
-Left lower abdominal... read more ).
+However, sometimes infants first have a surgical procedure called temporary colostomy (see figure ).
 In this procedure, the surgeon makes a hole in the abdominal wall and connects it to the colon to allow stool to flow into a plastic bag on the abdominal wall.
 The colostomy stays in place until the infant is older and the structures that need to be repaired have grown larger.
 The colostomy is closed when surgery to fully repair the defect is done.